pybricks/pybricks.github.io/learn/sensors/making-decisions.md

 **Challenge #5.2.C: On the threshold** ⸺ Change the example to wait until the sensor measures exactly 500 mm and try it out. **Discuss** ⸺ What will the program do now?
-Does it always do that in practice, or does it run into the wall more often.
+Does it always do that in practice, or does it run into the wall more often?
 Why is that?
 {: .notice--primary}

 You can expand this program to do something more useful, as shown below.